anky163/cs50---final-project/READEME.md

 #### Video Demo:  <URL HERE>

 #### Description:
-find people you know based on their name of email sending mails check mails
+find people you know based on their name of email, sending mails, check mails